Posted on: januari 15, 2021

 Table of Contents

 Ben Dronkers has for decades been one of the most prominent cannabis activists and successful cannabis entrepreneurs in the Netherlands.
+He not only founded the Amsterdam Hash Museum.
+He also became incredibly successful with Sensi Seeds.
 So when we got the chance to interview him we were very excited!
-Read the full interview below:
+Discover more about Ben Dronkers life below.DISCOVER HASH MUSEUM NOW >

 Ben Dronkers: I was just 17 and I discovered it like most people; through some friends.
 The first joint that I smoked was in Rotterdam under a bridge and like many people I didn’t feel much of it.
 Nevertheless, I tried it again and then I felt the good vibes of it.